william-taylor/intro/README.md

 # Intro Site

-An extremely basic static site to redirect people to my Github and Linkedin profressional profiles if they search for me through a search engine.
-Went for a simple design to reflect that a detailed work summary and technology projects are best documented on Linkedin and Github respectivly.
+An extremely basic static site to redirect people to my Github and Linkedin professional profiles if they search for me through a search engine.
+Went for a simple design to reflect that a detailed work summary and technology projects are best documented on Linkedin and Github respectively.
 No need to reinvent the wheel.

 ## Tech Stack

 The site is deployed on Netlify for automatic deployments, HTTPS support, bundling and minimisation post processing out of the box.
-The site itself is build with Skeleton a tiny CSS library at under 400 lines of code with FontAwesome and Google Fonts providing fonts and icons like most modern sites.
+The site itself is built with Skeleton a tiny CSS library at under 400 lines of code with FontAwesome and Google Fonts providing fonts and icons like most modern sites.

 * Vanilla HTML/CSS
 * Font Awesome